InstituteforDiseaseModeling/synthpops/docs/overview.md

 The workflow is

-1. `synthpops.generate_workplace_sizes` generates workplaces according to the workplace size distribution until the number of workers is reached
+1. `synthpops.generate_workplace_sizes` generates workplace sizes according to the workplace size distribution until the number of workers is reached
-2. `synthpops.assign_rest_of_workers` populates workplaces just like for households and schools - randomly selecting a reference person, and then sampling the rest of the workplace using the contact matrix.
+2. `synthpops.assign_rest_of_workers` populates workplaces just like for households and schools - randomly selecting the age of a reference person, and then sampling the rest of the workplace using the contact matrix.